Lora-net/SWDR007/README.md

 ## Known Issues

-### 1. Miss *on_msg_sent* callback occasionally on GFSK mode
+### 1. 'on_msg_sent' callback not generated consistently when operating in GFSK mode

-From Sidewalk's protocol dictates, with GFSK mode, the end node will normally receive an acknowledgement from gateway after it uses *sid_put_msg()* to send an uplink.
-And the same packet payload will be retried 3 times until it gets an ACK.
-Here, there's three outcomes:
+When operating correctly in GFSK mode an application will receive an acknowledgement after the invokes  sid_put_msg() to send an uplink.
+Calling this function results in one of the the following two cases:

-1. The first packet is sent successfully, and the APP is notified via the *on_msg_sent* callback.
+- One of the three packets is sent and acknowledged successfully and the application is notified via the on_msg_sent callback.
-2. If all retries fail, the APP is notified via the *on_send_error* callback.
+- A maximum of 3 transmission attempts fail to produce an acknowledgement, the application is notified via the on_send_error callback.

-3. After receiving the ACK packet, the APP is notified via the *on_msg_received* callback.
+On occassion, it has been observed that the the device fails to generate the on_msg_sent callback.
+Silicon Labs is currently investigating this behavior under support ticket #00317659.

-A third scenario is possible while running this demo with GFSK mode.
-So, the device sometimes missed *on_msg_sent* callback.
+There is a workaround for the above issue: in the application event loop function 'xQueueReceive" (described: https://www.freertos.org/a00118.html) ensure xTicksToWait = 0.
+When xQueueReceive is parameterized with xTicksToWait = 0, the issue is not present.

 ### 2. Print error logs while doing GNSS or WIFI scan in FSK mode